entur/react-component-toggle/README.md

-# react-sandbox-component
+# react-lazy-features

-Make any React component sandboxed and feature-flaggable with full type safety and lazy loading.
+Make any React component feature-flaggable with full type safety and lazy loading.

-Sandbox features allows development of new functionality with less risk and without affecting other installations.
-Sandbox features are controlled by feature flags.
-The SandboxFeature component is designed to support code splitting, so that each feature will be compiled into separate chunks.
+Lazy features allows development of new functionality with less risk and without affecting other installations.
+Features are controlled by feature flags.
+The feature component is designed to support code splitting, so that each feature will be compiled into separate chunks.
 React will then postpone the downloading of any given chunk until it decides it's time to render the component inside.

 This library consists of two components:

-- `SandboxFeature` - a component that is only rendered when the feature flag is enabled.
+- `FeatureGate` - a component that is only rendered when the feature flag is enabled.
 - `FeatureFlagProvider` - a component that provides the feature flag context.

-## How to develop a sandbox feature
+## How to develop a feature

-Sandbox features are placed in a folder with the same name as the feature.
-The feature name should be added to the SandboxFeatures interface.
+Features are placed in a folder with the same name as the feature.
+The feature name should be added to the Features interface.

 The folder should have an index.ts, with a default export.
-The default export should be the main entry (React) component of your sandbox feature.
+The default export should be the main entry (React) component of your feature.

 Example with a feature called `foobar`:

     //  ext/foobar/index.ts
-    const Foobar: SandboxComponent<SandboxFeatures, FoobarProps> = (props) => {
+    const Foobar: FeatureComponent<Features, FoobarProps> = (props) => {
         return (
             <h1>{props.foo}</h1>
         )